CIF Parser¶

 18

-If Table’s data is in Loop, the Loop class can be accessed using:
+If the Table abstracts a loop, the Loop class can be accessed using:

 Loop* get_loop(); // nullptr for tag-value pairs